French Press vs Drip Machine – Which will you Choose?

 When you’re shopping for coffee beans, it’s a buyers market.
 There are so many different varieties on offer catering for every taste.
 The good news is that both the French Press and drip machines can do them all!

-Bean selection is only important when selecting your preferred flavour.
+Bean selection is only important when selecting your preferred flavor.
 What is important is the grind.

 Your French Press requires a coarse grind, whereas your drip machine needs medium grind.
 Consistency is the key here and investing in good quality burr-grinder will ensure you get it right every time.